 Bark Tanned Deerskin

-Rugged and full of history, our bark tanned deerskins are hunter harvested and converted into leather by soaking in a "soup" of tree bark for several months (vegetable tanning).
-Each deerskin makes only a handful of wallets, and we pair each limited edition collection with an equally special antique textile.
-Currently available deerskin items will be listed on our Wallets page.
-Previous collections can be viewed in our Product Archives.
+Rugged and full of history, our bark tanned deerskins are hunter harvested in North America and converted into leather by soaking in a "soup" of tree bark for several months (a process called vegetable tanning).
+Each deerskin makes only a handful of wallets, bags or bracelets, and we pair each limited edition collection with an equally special antique textile lining.

 Splitting our bark tanned deerskins to a weight that is suitable for wallets is an essential step of preparing the deerskin for production.
 The remaining double-sided suede interior, or Deer Split, is buffed into a super soft, yet durable material that makes an excellent wallet.
 Like all vegetable tanned leathers, this suede ages gracefully with exposure to the elements, adding characteristics unique to the wearer.